zzulueta/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

     ```

     Notice that the agent was able to invoke the MCP tool `microsoft_docs_search` automatically to fulfill the request.

+1. You can run the app again (using the command `python client.py`) to ask for different information, In each case, the agent will attempt to find technical documentation by using the MCP tool.

 ## Clean up